 One to two individuals live in each unlicensed home.
 In most cases, residents have their own rooms and share kitchens, bathrooms and living areas.

 DSP’s help keep residents safe and encourage them to meet their personal goals.
-Residents may choose individualized activities in their home or they may attend day programs.
+Residents may choose individualized activities in their home or they may attend community support programs.
 The hours of staff support depend on the needs of the residents.

 The goal of residential supports is to help keep adults with intellectual disabilities safe and healthy.
 At the same time, we want to encourage them to be as independent as possible.
 By offering a range of support levels, SKILLS does just that.